quire-io/guide/_docs/tasklistad-04-external-team.md

 Simply click on the **assignee** icon of a task, and turn on the **Assign an external team**.

 ![assign tasks to external team]({{ site.url }}{{ site.baseurl }}/assets/images/external-team/assignee_tasks_external_team.png)

+**Note:** If the task has already been assigned to an external team, you can still assign it to a project member.
+{: .notice--warning}

 Read more on our blog about [External Team](https://quire.io/blog/p/5-Easy-Steps-to-Quires-External-Team.html).
 {: .notice}